RetroDECK/ES-DE/FAQ.md

 ## Is this software available for free, and is it open source?

-ES-DE is available for free, and will continue to be available for free.
-It's released under the MIT open source license with the source code being publicly and freely available.
+ES-DE is available for free, and will continue to be available for free, if someone is asking you to pay money to use ES-DE in any form then you are being scammed.
+The software is released under the MIT open source license with the source code being publicly and freely available.
 Voluntary donations to support the project are however very welcome.

 ## Which operating systems are supported?